jorgschonau/jorgschonau.github.io/README.md

+---
+layout: post
+description: DataBarcelona - here you will my sentiment project for the Ubiqum Code Academy as well as many other fascinating projects
+---

 ## Welcome to DataBarcelona!

 Here you will find my final project for Ubiqum Code Academy and soon many more fascinating things!